 - Our diet slogan for your weight loss goal is low fat, low calories and portion control.

 If the Gastric Sleeve is examined compared to other bariatric surgical treatments, it does not require as much change as Gastric Bypass and is more invasive.
 Gastric Bypass includes changes to both the stomach and the intestines.
 With the restriction of the removed gland, its absorption is also prevented.
-This may be more risky with Gastric sleeve opran.
+This may be riskier than Gastric sleeve operation.
 For this reason, doctors often prefer Gastric sleeves.
 However, of course, sometimes the gastric sleeve may not be enough for people who are much more overweight.
 Therefore, your doctor will make the most appropriate decision.

 Gastric sleeves are treatments that are often covered by insurance.
 However, this may change in some cases.
 Therefore, it is necessary for the patient to read the insurance policy.
 At the same time, the price will vary according to the country where the treatment will be taken.
 For this reason, it is more advantageous for patients to receive treatment in different countries for affordable treatments.
 If you want to look at the general prices, you can examine the table below.
 At the same time, you should know that treatments do not require any extra preparation.
 It often requires standard treatments.
 Therefore, taking expensive treatments will not give you anything extra.